What to Include

 Japan visit support example:

 We will visit Japan in October for meetings in Tokyo and Osaka.
-We need support with day-of coordination, meeting accompaniment, and practical follow-up after the visits.
+We need one full day in Tokyo and one half day in Osaka for route coordination, meeting accompaniment, and practical follow-up.
+We can pay train fares and meeting-related expenses directly where possible.

 Before You Send